fbpx

 RP Whitmore-Bard on the powerful healing force of love and care within the queer community available to those grieving a loss.

 In celebration of Pride Month, Judi’s House/ JAG Institute is sharing conversations and resources for grieving LGBTQIA+ individuals and those who want to support them.
+In June 2023, we talked with RP Whitmore-Bard, the Program Director of Queer Asterisk.

+Queer Asterisk is a Colorado-based organization providing counseling services, educational trainings, and community programs centered on queer and trans experiences.
 They have extensive reach to support LGBTQIA+ individuals across the Front Range who are struggling with everything ranging from depression and anxiety to grief and loss.

-RP spoke with us about the deep well of love and care within the LGBTQIA+ community and the many ways the community can offer support and healing to grieving individuals.
 Read on to learn more about their insights on how to show up and support queer individuals throughout their grieving journeys and the many ways we can find empowerment through our connections to one another.

 What would you like our community to understand about the intersection of queer identity and grief?